 Why is Endometriosis So Poorly Managed?

 To answer this question, one must understand the stark understanding and bias surrounding endometriosis.
 Often dismissed as simple ‘killer cramps’ that are a woman’s lot in life, or worse, ‘in your head,’ the disease – without question - causes considerable negative impact on quality of life, especially in the domains of pain and psychosocial functioning [Culley L, Law C, Hudson N, Denny E, Mitchell H, Baumgarten M, Raine-Fenning N. The social and psychological impact of endometriosis on women's lives: a critical narrative review.
 Hum Reprod Update.
 2013 Nov-Dec;19(6):625-39].
 Endometriosis can also cause physical and psychological damage when left untreated or treated unsuccessfully [Dell'oro M, Collinet P, Robin G, Rubod C. Multidisciplinary approach for deep endometriosis: interests and organization.
 Gynecol Obstet Fertil.
-2013 Jan;41(1):58-64]…yet incalculable misunderstandings and lack of knowledge about the disease persist, propagated by many in the media, public and even our healthcare community.
+2013 Jan;41(1):58-64]…yet incalculable misunderstandings and lack of knowledge about the disease persist, propagated by many in the media, the public - and even in our own community.

 Clinically speaking, normal endometrium is the lining of the uterus, which breaks down and is shed during menstruation.
-This normal tissue is profoundly, histologically different from the ectopic glands and stroma that comprise endometriosis, accurately defined as the presence of functioning endometrial-like – not identical! - tissue in places other than the lining of the womb.
+This normal tissue is histologically different from the ectopic glands and stroma that comprise endometriosis, accurately defined as the presence of functioning endometrial-like – not identical! - tissue in places other than the lining of the womb.
 [World Endometriosis Research Foundation, World Endometriosis Society et al.] This is an important distinction, as the outdated, incorrect (yet still widely touted) notion that endometrium and endometriosis are the same keeps the disease mired needlessly in – and excuses – delayed diagnoses, oft-needless hysterectomy, poor surgical treatments, ineffective medical suppressives and wholly deficient support of individuals with the disease.
 Moreover, endometriosis can and does involve and impact the lungs, diaphragm, sciatic region and other notable, extrapelvic areas and is not limited to reproductive organs, and the disease doesn’t only affect menstruating females.

 2014 data by Monash University researchers demonstrated once again that significant gaps in care continue to exist, with findings illustrating that fertility continues to remain valued over a patient’s pain, and many patients regularly feel frustration at the lack of effectiveness and side effects of commonly offered treatments.
 Most importantly, the study revealed what most individuals with endometriosis and pelvic pain already know: patients ‘feel angry and frustrated when they [have] experiences with doctors who misdiagnosed, did not diagnose, delayed diagnosis of endometriosis, or just generally did not listen to their concerns, symptoms, and experiences.’
 [Young, Fisher, Kirkman.
 J Fam Plann Reprod Health Care.
 2 September 2014] Still other data reflects what we have known for decades: differing perceptions continue to exist between clinicians vs. patients on pain issues; that instead of lending sufficient attention to patient complaints many clinicians ignore or normalize them; and that education, awareness and disease literacy is sorely lacking even within the highest echelons of the professional community.
 [Riazi et al. 2014]